 Medellin Metro Map

 The best ways to get around Medellin is Uber and the Metro.
 Uber is so cheap in Medellin that if you are 2 or more people it can sometimes be cheaper than taking the metro.
 The metro in Medellin is also a good option especially if you are going further and during rush hour.
 The metro takes you close to most of the main attractions in the city.
-The cost of a metro ticket is about 2,600 COP each way.

 Tips for Visiting Medellin

 - Get a SIM card so you can use Uber.
 You can find a sim card and data plan at many vendors in the cities.
 Look for small stores that have phone plans.
 The main companies in Colombia are Claro, Tim, and Movistar.
-Claro cost 5,000 COP for the sim card plus 15,000 COP for two weeks for 2 GB of data.

 - Don’t only spend your time in El Poblado!
 Medellin is an exciting city with so much to see and do.
-El Poblado might be the most comfortable area, but make sure you leave El Poblado and see more of the city.
+El Poblado might be the most comfortable area, but make sure you leave El Poblado and explore more of the city.

 10 Best Things to Do in Medellin